 The internet has made researching papers easier than ever.
 In a matter of a few minutes, you can have a sheaf of articles and book excerpts on your chosen topic, ready to be turned into a killer research paper.
 However, with so much information readily available and easy to search for, it's even more important than ever to make sure you properly cite your sources.
 This article is all about citations, including footnotes and endnotes and what could happen to you if you skip this crucial step in the paper writing process.

 There are several different ways to do citations and the method you use will largely be determined by personal preference.
-If you're writing the article for the Ontario franchise of a popular university, it will be the personal preference of your professor.
+If you're writing the article for the Trinity Family Dental Whitby clinic, or for a popular university, it will be the personal preference of your professor or employer.
 If you're writing it for a particular journal, they may have a standard that you need to adhere to.
 Always check which method is requested before you do your citations.
 The three most common types of citations are footnotes, endnotes, and in-line citations, also known as the MLA method.

-If you fail to do your citations, you are representing someone else's research or writings about on demand hot water heaters as your own.
+If you fail to do your citations, you are representing someone else's research or writings about a topic as your own.
 This is called plagiarism and it is illegal.
 In severe cases you can be sued and even minor cases can get you suspended or expelled from school.
 These types of severe consequences don't happen if you simply miss one citation or make an honest mistake in the citations.